 In the UK one can adopt a child from overseas if:

-- adoption is the best interest of the child and
+- adoption is in the best interest of the child and

-- the adopter has been assessed as eligible and suitable to adopt a child from the overseas by an adoption agency in the UK
+- an Adoption Agency in the UK has assessed an adopter eligible and suitable to adopt a child from the overseas

 How to adopt an overseas child in the UK?